Last Updated on

 - Teeth: By now two or more teeth may have appeared which may increase the tendency of chewing up things.

 - Feeding: Baby may start holding things by himself, therefore may start loving biscuits, boiled vegetables etc.

 - Gestures: Gestures will be a part of his regular vocabulary by now.
-Babies will start using their hands, shake his head, or push you if they want something.
+The baby will start using his hands, shake his head, or push you if he wants something.

 [Also Read: 8 Months Old Baby Milestones]

-By now breastfeeding would have been comparatively less painful experience.
+By now, breastfeeding would be a comparatively less painful experience.
 Even the discomforts and fear due to the arrival of his new teeth will be pain-free because when he is actively taking the feed, his tongue will completely cover the teeth, which means, the sharp teeth will not hurt your nipple.
 Now that he has his first teeth, he may start exploring new adventure of biting!
 But don’t be afraid and be assured that feedings is not a painful experience.
 There are many ways which can help you to eliminate from being bitten by your little one.